|Protecting the modern workplace from a wide range of undesirable software

 We only consider classifying a program as adware if it runs on the user’s machine and produces notifications promoting goods or services in programs other than itself.
 If the program shows advertisements within its own borders it will not be assessed any further.

 Many programs use advertising as a form of payment for the program and that is also an acceptable practice.
 We are more concerned with the advertising that interferes with our customer’s Windows experience without giving them choice and control over it.
-To that end, programs that produce notifications promoting goods and services in programs other than themselves must adhere to the following rules:

 A method to close the ad